Iristallite/VariousButtonPrompts/MGRR/research/MGRR_Documentation.md

 ## File Info
+> `ui/360/` folder still needs to be done, as well as `ui_core_!us`
+>
-> `ui/360/` folder still needs to be done, as well as `ui_core_!us` "Layers" model will be used for the specific textures being modified here
+> A "Layers" model will be used for the specific textures being modified here.
 (This game has nested archives, so this is a good model)

 * [Layer 0](#layer-0): `[GameData]` folder in *MGRR*'s installation directory.
 * [Layer 1](#layer-1): `Data000.cpk`